plabble/plabble.github.io/transport/create.md

 _Figure B: Create response byte-map_

 ---
-To keep it easy for you, the create response is empty, and the result is indicated by a [status code](./index.md#response-codes).
+To keep it easy for you, the create response is empty.

-You can expect the following status codes:
+You might encounter the following [error codes](./error.md#error-codes):
-- 0 (success): bucket created
 - 4 (authentication failed): if no [authentication](./index.md#authentication) data provided
-- 10 (subscription success): bucket created and subscribed
 - 41 (bucket already exists): if ID is already in use

 ## Bucket id and key